Verify ACH Account Information & High Risk Options

 Important notes:

-• Some banks have a different routing number for ACH transactions so we recommend first having the tenant confirm their routing with their bank and correct any error or inadvertent typos themselves before you assume the risk of validating manually.
+• Some banks use a different routing number for ACH transactions, so we recommend that the tenant confirm their routing number with their bank and correct any errors or inadvertent typos themselves before you assume the risk of manually validating.

 • Remember to remove previous banking information using steps 1-3 above.